 The swallow joke ("African or European?") comes up at least twice after the initial scene.
 The narrator goes on about how many swallows'-flight away Arthur and Bedevere are from Galahad and Lancelot, and the counter-question that allows Arthur to pass the Bridge of Death.
 Bedevere is also introduced with a coconut tied to a bird, though it's a dove instead of a swallow.

-The murder of the historian.
+The murder of the historian, and the ending.

 The credits.
 All of the credits guys were sacked, meaning there were no end credits.